If you are looking for some easy, fun ways to start teaching your child life and social skills, these ideas are for you!

 Your child wants to feel independent and capable and giving them choices and letting them take over tasks is the best start to helping them gain independence.

-For more tips on growing your child’s independence, check out: how to organize your home in order to foster independence
+For more tips on growing your child’s independence, check out: how to organize your home in order to foster independence and my favorite independent activities for kids.

 This is such an exciting age and your child can do things like getting themselves kind of dressed!
 It’s an exciting time for kids and parents!